GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

-# Classpath Checker Enforcer Rule
+# Linkage Checker Enforcer Rule

-The Maven enforcer rule runs Classpath Checker for the Maven project and shows linkage errors.
+The Maven enforcer rule runs Linkage Checker for Maven projects and shows linkage errors if any.
+When there is no linkage error, the rule passes.

 # Usage